NewsLocal News

 RELATED: Howard High School student arrested after man's body found in car in Columbia

-Turns out, he was already under the supervision of Juvenile Services (DJS), and wearing an ankle monitor for a previous attempted murder conviction in Anne-Arundel County in 2023.
+Turns out he was already under the supervision of Juvenile Services (DJS), and wearing an ankle monitor for a 2023 attempted murder conviction in Anne Arundel County, where he also attended school at the time.

-After a stint in DJS custody, the student transferred to Howard High School in Howard County.
+After a stint in DJS custody, the student transferred to Howard High School.

 “We knew that we had a student from a neighboring district who was enrolling in our school system last spring, and receiving support from the Department of Juvenile Services.
-We did not know, because no additional information was disclosed to the school system by the Department of Juvenile Services, the history or nature of the student’s prior alleged crimes," Barnes said at a press conference last week.
+We did not know, because no additional information was disclosed to the school system by the Department of Juvenile Services, the history or nature of the student’s prior alleged crimes," Barnes said at a press conference last week."If this information and data had been available to me prior to yesterday, I assure our community that I would not approve of placement at Howard High School.
+Good decisions are predicated on accurate data, and I know now that there is important data not available to the school system that informs our placement," Barnes continued.

-According to state law, the Anne Arundel County Superintendent could have shared information about the student's offense to the Howard County superintendent, although it's unclear if they ever knew of the student's transfer to Howard County.
-They can also only share the information that they have, which is provided to them by DJS.
+According to state law, Anne Arundel County's Superintendent could have shared information about the student's offense with Barnes, although it's unclear if they ever knew of the student's transfer to Howard County.

-In an attempt to close the communication gap, at least between schools, on Tuesday, the State Department of Education issued a set of new directives, requiring superintendents at public schools to confidentially share pertinent information on troubled youth during the transfer process to another public school in the state.
+In an attempt to close this loophole, at least in terms of school communications, the State Department of Education on Tuesday issued a set of new directives, requiring public school superintendents to confidentially share pertinent information on troubled youth during the transfer process.

 The change comes in the form of an emergency regulation, which is only good for 180 days, unless formally approved and adopted.